ellmetha/django-precise-bbcode/docs/settings.rst

 Default: ``False``

-The flag indicating whether the built-in BBCode tags should be disbaled or not.
+The flag indicating whether the built-in BBCode tags should be disabled or not.

 ``BBCODE_ALLOW_CUSTOM_TAGS``
 ----------------------------